suthaharan/react-traverse-2021/readme.md

 ```

 #### Components and State
+* Components can be classes or functions
 * Components can take in "props" which are attributes
 ```
 <Header title="Sample title">
 ```
-* Components can have states which is an object that determines how a componentt renders and behaves
+* Components can have states which is an object that determines how a component renders and behaves
 * "App" or "global" state refers to a state that is available to the entire UI and not just to a single component
 * Prior to react 16.8 we had to use class based components to use state.
 Now, we use functional components with hooks
 * React hooks are functions that let us hook into React state and lifecycle features from function components